focus-trap/focus-trap-react/.github/pull_request_template.md

 <!--
 Thank you for your contribution! 🎉

-Please be sure to go over the PR CHECKLIST below before posting your PR to make sure we all think of _everything_... :)
+Please be sure to go over the PR CHECKLIST below before posting your PR to make sure we all think of "everything". :)
 -->

 ...ADD PR DETAILS HERE...